kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 ## Alternatives

-### Leaving current dedup mechanism but improve backoff behavior
+### Leaving Current Dedup Mechanism but Improve Backoff Behavior

 As we're going to move all semantic information to fields, instead of passing some of them in message, we could just call it a day, and leave the deduplication logic as is.
 When doing that we'd need to depend on the client-recorder library on protecting API server, by using number of techniques, like batching, aggressive backing off and allowing admin to reduce number of Events emitted by the system.
 This solution wouldn't drastically reduce number of API requests and we'd need to hope that small incremental changes would be enough.

-### Timestamp list as a dedup mechanism
+### Timestamp List as a Dedup Mechanism

 Another considered solution was to store timestamps of Events explicitly instead of only count.
 This gives users more information, as people complain that current dedup logic is too strong and it's hard to "decompress" Event if needed.
 This change has clearly worse performance characteristic, but fixes the problem of "decompressing" Events and generally making deduplication lossless.
 We believe that individual repeated events are not interesting per se, what's interesting is when given series started and when it finished, which is how we ended with the current proposal.

-### Events as an aggregated object
+### Events as an Aggregated Object

 We considered adding nested information about occurrences into the Event.
 In other words we'd have single Event object per Subject and instead of having only `Count`, we could have stored slice of `timestamp-object` pairs, as a slightly heavier deduplication information.
 This would have non-negligible impact on size of the event-etcd, and additional price for it would be much harder query logic (querying nested slices is currently not implemented in kubernetes API), e.g. "Give me all Events that refer Pod X" would be hard.

-### Using new API group for storing data
+### Using New API Group for Storing Data

 Instead of adding "new" fields to the "old" versioned type, we could have change the version in which we store Events to the new group and use annotations to store "deprecated" fields.
 This would allow us to avoid having "hybrid" type, as `v1.Events` became, but the change would have a much higher risk (we would have been moving battle-tested and simple `v1.Event` store to new `events.Event` store with some of the data present only in annotations).
 Additionally performance would degrade, as we'd need to parse JSONs from annotations to get values for "old" fields.
 Adding panic button that would stop creation/update of Events If all other prevention mechanism fail we’d like a way for cluster admin to disable Events in the cluster, to stop them overloading the server.
 However, we dropped this idea, as it's currently possible to achieve the similar result by changing RBAC rules.

-### Pivoting towards more machine readable Events by introducing stricter structure
+### Pivoting Towards More Machine Readable Events by Introducing Stricter Structure

 We considered making easier for automated systems to use Events by enforcing "active voice" for Event objects.
 This would allow us to assure which field in the Event points to the active component, and which to direct and indirect objects.
 We dropped this idea because Events are supposed to be consumed only by humans.

-### Pivoting towards making Events more helpful for cluster operator during debugging
+### Pivoting Towards Making Events More Helpful for Cluster Operator During Debugging

 We considered exposing more data that cluster operator would need to use Events for debugging, e.g. making ReportingController more central to the semantics of Event and adding some way to easily grep though the logs of appropriate component when looking for context of a given Event.
 This idea was dropped because Events are supposed to give application developer who's running his application on the cluster a rough understanding what was happening with his app.